Fertility

 If you have a partner, you may be able to have your eggs fertilised using in vitro fertilisation (IVF).
 This will take two to four weeks once you have been referred to a fertility specialist.
 The embryos can then be frozen and used once you’re ready to start a family.
 You’ll need your partner’s agreement before you can use the embryos.

 If you don’t have a partner, you may be able to store unfertilised eggs, which you can use in the future in fertility treatment.
 This procedure is less likely to result in a pregnancy than using frozen embryos.
 Some women use donated sperm so they can freeze embryos, rather than eggs.
-This isn’t funded by the NHS and may cause too much of a delay to your cancer treatment.
+This isn’t funded by the NHS and may delay your cancer treatment.
 Speak to your healthcare team if you’d like to find out more about this.
 You can also find out more about these treatments and NHS funding from Fertility Network UK and the Human Fertilisation & Embryology Authority.

 Surgery can cause erection and ejaculation problems and so may affect your fertility.
 Radiotherapy to the area between the hips (pelvis) often causes infertility, depending on where the cancer is in your rectum.

 Chemotherapy can cause your body to slow down or stop the production of sperm.
 This can be temporary or permanent, depending on the drug and the dose.
-If it is temporary, sperm production can take several years to fully recover.
+If it’s temporary, sperm production can take several years to fully recover.
 If you’re having more than one chemotherapy drug, you’re more likely to have a low sperm count or stop producing sperm completely.
 These treatments can also affect the production of testosterone in some men, but this is less common.

 You’ll be offered the chance to store some sperm before you start your treatment.
 The NHS may pay for sperm to be stored for ten years and sometimes for longer.
 Funding may depend on where you live.
 Your healthcare team can tell you more about this.
 Fertility Network UK and the Human Fertilisation & Embryology Authority also have information about funding.